lgarron/ugly-http-extension/README.md

 # Ugly HTTP

-A very simple Chrome extension makes HTTP pages grayscale.
+A very simple Chrome extension makes HTTP pages conspicuous (grayscale by default).

 ![Screenshot with a colored HTTPS page and a grayscale HTTP page, side by side.](screenshot.jpeg)